eathtespagheti/OnePlus-6-6T-HEVC-Recording/README.md

 ## Bitrate reduction table

-Since the average bitrate reduction it's about 59%, I'm planning on releasing another version of the module with a 50% bitrate value
+Since the average bitrate reduction it's about 59%, [here](https://gitlab.com/forks4/oneplus-6-6t-hevc-recording) you can find a fork with the bitrate reduced by 50%

 | Codec | 480p | 720p | 1080p | 2160p|
 |:-----:|:----:|:----:|:-----:|:----:|